carloshmartins/Swift-Data-Structure-Algorithm/README.md

 - Data Structures & Algorithm in Swift by Matthijs Hollemans
 - De-Coding The Technical Interview Process

+This three are paid book and I really recommend to buy it, they are here for reference only, taking that into account, It will only be shown the references for the questions and its solutions.

+For example:

+Questions 3.1 from Cracking The Code Interview will be -> Question 3.1.
+I won't post the question itself.

 Feel free to solve and share other solutions.
 If you have any questions about the solution, ask me on this repository or email me, juliaomartinsch@gmail.com